Upgrading to 3.12

 6. Start up Cyrus (or run ctl_cyrusdb -r).
 The RACL entries will be rebuilt

-There were fixes and improvements to caching and search indexing in 3.6.
-If you are upgrading to 3.10 from something earlier than 3.6, you should consider running reconstruct(8) across all mailboxes to rebuild caches, and squatter(8) to rebuild search indexes.
+There are fixes and improvements to caching and search indexing in 3.12.
+You should consider running reconstruct(8) across all mailboxes to rebuild caches, and squatter(8) to rebuild search indexes.
 This will probably take a long time, so you may wish to only do it per-mailbox as inconsistencies are discovered.
-However, if you have been running a 3.5 development version, you should make sure to do this for all mailboxes, due to bugs that were introduced and then fixed during 3.5 development.

 9. Do you want any new features?